Colt/ng-curriculum/3-expressions-and-filters.md

 Notice that this filter does 2 things for us: it rounds the data to 2 decimal places and prepends a dollar sign.

 **QUICK EXERCISE: Change the above code so that our currency filter uses a Euro symbol instead of a Dollar sign.
-It should display "€ 3.14".
 You'll need to do some research of your own.**

 **EXERCISE: Add a text input to a page that displays user input in all caps and all lowercase.
 You will need to use 2 built-in filters that we haven't covered.
 Use the following gif as a reference**